 Acme Markets have reserved the hours of 7 a.m. to 9 a.m.
 Monday through Friday at all stores for senior citizens and other at-risk customers.
 There are three Acme locations in the Trenton area: Hamilton Square (953 Route 33), Yardville (4400 S. Broad St.) and Bordentown (260 Dunns Mill Road).

 Aldi stores across the country will be open from 9 a.m. to 7 p.m. daily.
+Aldi has implemented a wide array of protocols to limit risks to shoppers during the pandemic, including limiting occupancy and creating one-way aisles.
 Some stores may have limited hours to accommodate restocking and cleaning.
 Aldi has five locations in the Trenton area: Bordentown (262C Route 130), East Windsor (440 US Highway 130), Ewing (1650 N. Olden Ave.), Hamilton (2735 S. Broad Street) and Hamilton Square (1250 Route 33).

 All BJ’s Wholesale Club locations are opening one hour early for members who are age 60 and older.
 People ages 60 and up can use a designated entrance, from 8-9 a.m. daily.
 BJ’s members can shop in-club, on BJs.com or through the BJ’s mobile app, as well as through its same-day delivery service.
 BJ’s has one location in Mercer County: 900 Marketplace Blvd., Hamilton.
 Phone: (609) 581-4501.